bluepersia/FluidScale/README.md

 You can also specify CSS files directly.

-Make your you initialize FluidScale with the right JSON ID:
+Make sure you initialize FluidScale with the right JSON ID:

 ```js
 fluidScale({ json: 'homepage' });